jessicachitas/arkmq-org.github.io/content/en/docs/help/operator.md

 ## Installing the Operator using the CLI

-This section shows how to use the Kubernetes command-line interface (CLI) to deploy the latest version of the Operator for ArtemisCloud in your Kubernetes project.
+This section shows how to use the Kubernetes command-line interface (CLI) to deploy the latest version of the Operator for ArkMQ in your Kubernetes project.

 If you intend to deploy brokers with persistent storage and do not have container-native storage in your Kubernetes cluster, you need to manually provision Persistent Volumes (PVs) and ensure that they are available to be claimed by the Operator.